Guy of Lusignan: Early life

-Born in around 1150, (Note: Guy's exact year of birth is not known, but his elder brother, Aimery, was born before 1155.
+Born c.
+1150, (Note: Guy's exact year of birth is not known, but his elder brother, Aimery, was born before 1155.
 Since Guy was presumably of age when he attempted to capture Eleanor of Aquitaine in 1168, he was thus born in the 1150s.)
 Guy was a member of the House of Lusignan, the youngest son of Hugh VIII of Lusignan and his wife, Burgundia of Rancon.
 The family's land holdings were in Poitou, which was a part of King Henry II of England's territories within the Kingdom of France.
 Both the Lusignans and the Rancons had a long history of involvement in the Crusades, starting with the participation of Guy's great-grandfather Hugh VI of Lusignan at the Battle of Ramla in 1102.
 Guy's grandfather, Hugh VII of Lusignan, and maternal uncle, Geoffrey the Poitevin, both took part in the Second Crusade.
 Guy's father also came to Jerusalem on a crusade, dying in Muslim captivity in the 1160s after the Battle of Harim.

 On 27 March 1168, Guy and his brothers ambushed and killed Patrick, 1st Earl of Salisbury and governor of Poitou, who was escorting Eleanor of Aquitaine to Poitiers.
 They captured Patrick's nephew William the Marshal, then a knight-errant serving in his uncle's household, and allowed Eleanor to pay for his freedom.
 The brothers were subsequently banished from Poitou.

 Guy went to Jerusalem at some date between 1173 and 1180, initially either as a pilgrim or Crusader.
 He also may have arrived with the French Crusaders of 1179.
 In 1174, his older brother Aimery married Eschiva, daughter of the powerful nobleman Baldwin of Ibelin, and entered court circles.
 Aimery also obtained the support of King Baldwin IV and of his mother Agnes of Courtenay, and he was appointed Agnes's Constable in Jaffa and later Constable of the Kingdom.
 Aimery's success likely facilitated Guy's social and political advancement whenever he arrived.
 However, as King Baldwin had leprosy, he was not expected to live much longer, making the kingdom's succession uncertain.